 I believe that I and others have collected playing cards because they are relatively simple to collect and store; they do not take up an inordinate amount of room and they can be easily protected and displayed.
 Playing cards fall into the category of items that are and have for a long time been in common daily use and therefore are a good vehicle for companies to place their advertising on.
 The Coca-Cola Company has taken advantage of playing cards and other commonplace items to keep their name and message constantly in front of consumers.
-That is why the Coca-Cola® name has consistently been found to be the most value brand.
+That is why the Coca-Cola® name has consistently been found to be the most valuable brand.

 I believe The Coca-Cola Company has been the best producer of advertising imagery for well over a hundred years.

 Many of the decks were produced by the Company using a design or image that was also used on other advertising types.
-This was true even from the earliest decks.
+This was true even for the earliest decks.
 Some decks were generally approved or produced by the company and a specific bottler might add their name to the box and/or cards.
 And in some cases a bottler commissioned a deck which appears to come solely from that bottler.
 Note for example that the Western Bottling Company of Chicago appears to be responsible for the production of the two earliest known decks, the 1909 and 1915 versions, although the box and cards do not identify the bottler other than as the source to mail to for additional decks.

 Playing Cards Covered

 This website does not have price information and is not intended as a pricing source.
-Price data is best obtained from eBay, other auction websites, in-person auction results, national and regional shows where people sell cards and written collectors guides like Petretti’s.
+Price data is best obtained from eBay, other auction websites, in-person auction results, national and regional shows where people sell cards and written collectors' guides like Petretti’s.
 The completed listings database on eBay can be particularly useful.
 A word on the use of the term “rare”—I would generally ignore it when you are looking at eBay or other listings.
 In the absence of information from the playing card manufacturers, The Coca-Cola Company or bottlers, we don’t know how many decks were printed and we don’t know how many have survived.
 I have tried from my experience to give a sense of what decks are truly unusual or rarely seen.